Carol Reed Mysteries

-Carol Reed Mysteries is a detective adventure video game series developed by MDNA Games.
-The series consists of 18 games to date, with the latest being released in January 2023.
+The Carol Reed Mysteries is a detective adventure video game series developed by MDNA Games.
+The series consists of 20 games to date, with the latest game, Murder Malady, released on January 1, 2025.

 Plot

 The games follow the adventures of female detective Carol Reed.

 Gameplay

 Carol Reed is a graphical adventure game series that has the player navigating photographs of backgrounds and people.
 They interact with characters and manipulate items to progress through the stories.